 Let’s dig deeper into the impacts of a slow website before diagnosing how to fix these issues.

 The Business Impacts of a Slow Website

-First things first — a slow loading website is bad user experience.
+First things first — a slow-loading website is a bad user experience.

 Weak performance causes frustration.
 And it leaves a poor first impression that you may never recover from.